ali-moments/levelup-bot/README.md

 ## How It Works

 ### Message Sending
-- The bot continuously sends random words from `wordlist.txt` to the configured group
+- The bot can send random words from `wordlist.txt` to the configured group (can be disabled via `ENABLE_WORD_SENDING`)
-- Message rate is controlled by `WORD_SENDER` setting:
+- When enabled, message rate is controlled by `WORD_SENDER` setting:
   - `true`: Fast mode (900-1100 messages/hour)
   - `false`: Slow mode (100-150 messages/hour)
 - Messages are queued and processed by a worker thread to avoid blocking
+- Set `ENABLE_WORD_SENDING=false` to disable word sending entirely (useful if you only want bonus messages, math challenges, or box handling)

 ### Bonus Messages
 - Sends a bonus message (configurable via `BONUS_MESSAGE`) every `BONUS_INTERVAL` seconds